mhzahid96/starter-academic/content/post/getting-started/index.md

 ---
-title: Understanding Public Opinion on Climate Change in Arab World
+title: Understanding Public Opinion on Climate Change in the Arab World

-subtitle: What Can We Learn From the Data
+subtitle:

 # Summary for listings and search engines
 summary: